rallio/stable-diffusion-aws/README.md

 # Stable Diffusion on AWS

-## Quick Start

-I use https://github.com/stateful/runme to make it easier to run these snippets; I strongly suggest you do too :-)

 ### Launching

 #### Create the spot instance request (which will create the instance after a few seconds)